darktable-org/dtdocs/content/module-reference/overview.md

 : This normally appears to the right of the module name and is used to reset the state of the module back to its original condition.

 presets  menu
 : This normally appears at the far right of the module header.
-The [presets](../darkroom/interacting-with-modules/presets.md) menu is predominantly used in processing modules, but many of the utility modules allow presets to be defined as well.
+The [presets](../darkroom/processing-modules/presets.md) menu is predominantly used in processing modules, but many of the utility modules allow presets to be defined as well.
 You can also access this menu by right-clicking on the module header.

-Processing modules contain additional elements in their module header, as described in the [darkroom module header](../darkroom/interacting-with-modules/module-header.md) section.
+Processing modules contain additional elements in their module header, as described in the [processing module header](../darkroom/processing-modules/module-header.md) section.

 # module resizing